-Course Requirements: To maximize the potential to complete this course, students should attend all classes, log into Blackboard multiple times per week, read required textbook/course materials, complete required homework/assignments and/or examinations.
-See instructor's course information sheet for specifics.
+Course Requirements: To maximize the potential to complete this course, a student should attend all class session, log into Blackboard multiple times per week, complete all homework assignments, and complete all examinations.
+The specific course requirements are listed on the individual instructor's course information sheet.